wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.3.11 =
+* Low Severity Security Fix - Lack of access control patched - Sucuri (reported 19Aug2014)
+* Fixed an error in XMLRPC blocking when $username variable cannot be found

 = 4.3.9 =
 * Remove error message if WP_Error is returned with wp_remote_post in malware scan